Whole Bean vs. Ground Coffee: 3 Things to Consider

 For people who are passionate about their coffee, the choice between ground and whole-bean coffee is an important one.
 This decision greatly influences the overall coffee experience.
 That said, the right choice entails more than simply determining “which is better?”
 The choice lies in understanding what best suits you and your coffee consumption habits.

-If you’re still undecided and seeking guidance on this crucial coffee decision, consider the following factors:
+If you’re still undecided and seeking guidance on the choice between whole beans vs buying ground coffee, consider the following factors.

 Pre-ground coffee might be your best bet if you favor the drip brew method, common in many coffee makers and manual pour-overs.
 It provides the ideal grind size for most coffee makers.